hexpm/hexpm/lib/hexpm_web/templates/blog/026-private-package-authorization-vulnerabilities.html.md

    history in the organization audit log.
 It is the check reported above, and it can be run again under a different rule later.
-3. **Identity in the CDN access log.** Each repo.hex.pm access-log line now ends with the token or API key that authorized the request, so a private package download can be attributed to the account behind it.
+3. **Identity in the CDN access log.** Each repo.hex.pm access-log line now ends with the id of the token or API key that authorized the request, never the credential itself, so a private package download can be attributed to the account behind it.
 4. **Origin and application logs.** Requests to the storage bucket behind repo.hex.pm are logged again, which they had not been since 2018, application logs are kept for ten years, and every audit-log entry